ngoctd314/100-series/100 Go Mistake.md

 }
 ```

 Wrapping an error makes the source error available for callers.
-277
+Hence, it means introducing potential coupling.
+If we want to make sure our client don't rely on something that we consider as implementation details, then the error returned shouldn't be wrapped but transformed.

-## 15. Concurrency is not parallelism
+## 25. Concurrency is not parallelism

 Concurrency enables parallelism.
 Indeed, concurrency provides a structure to solve a problem with parts that may be parallelized.